Article

 Transcript

 For complete information on risks, refer to the legal documents.
-The value of investments and any income will fluctuate (this may partly be the result of exchange rate fluctuations) and investors may not get back the full amount invested.
+The value of investments, and any income from them, will fluctuate.
+This may partly be the result of changes in exchange rates.
+Investors may not get back the full amount invested.

-Data for all sources – Invesco, Bloombrerg, as at 31 May 2025, unless otherwise stated.
+Data for all sources – Invesco, Bloomberg, as at 30 September 2025, unless otherwise stated.

 This is marketing material and not financial advice.
 It is not intended as a recommendation to buy or sell any particular asset class, security or strategy.
 Regulatory requirements that require impartiality of investment/investment strategy recommendations are therefore not applicable nor are any prohibitions to trade before publication.